-LGBT RIGHTS: Ghana’s criminal code outlaws “unnatural carnal knowledge” which is sometimes interpreted by local authorities as consensual same-sex sexual relations and is criminalized as a misdemeanor in Ghana.
-The U.S. Embassy is aware of two arrests and related extortion attempts for such activities, but has received no reports of prosecutions.
-For more detailed information about Lesbian, Gay, Bisexual, and Transgender (LGBT) rights in Ghana, you may review the State Department’s annual Country Reports on Human Rights Practices.
-For further information on LGBT travel, please read our LGBT Travel Information page.
+LGBTI Travelers: Ghana’s criminal code outlaws “unnatural carnal knowledge” which is frequently interpreted by local authorities as consensual same-sex sexual relations.
+This is criminalized as a misdemeanor in Ghana.
+The U.S. Embassy is aware of arrests and related extortion attempts for such activities, but has received no reports of prosecutions.

 Documentation of yellow fever vaccination is required for those over nine months of age upon arrival in Ghana.